ananyeet/calculator-app/README.md

 ## 4. Run your app!
 (You will probably want to do this step after leaving the Zoom call).

-If you have an Android phone, use these instructions to install your app onto your phone.
+If you have an Android phone, use [this tutorial](https://developer.android.com/codelabs/basic-android-kotlin-training-run-on-mobile-device#0) to install your app onto your phone.

 If you don't, you can still run your app!
-Use these instructions to set up the emulator.
+1. Find `Tools->AVD Manager`.
+1. Click `Create Virtual Device`.
+1. Pick a device.
+I picked `Pixel 3a`.
+Press `Next`.
+1. There might be a button on the right-side menu that asks you to install HAXM.
+If it's there, click it.
+1. On the left-side menu, next to `R`, click `Download`.
+The download will take a while.
+1. After the download completes, press `Next`.
+1. Make sure the Startup Orientation says `Portrait`, and click `Finish`.
+1. Use [these instructions](https://developer.android.com/studio/run/emulator#runningapp) to run your app.
+The `Run` button is hard to find - it's on the bottom of the screen!

 ## 5. Stretch Goals
 Some more things you can do: